 The big new feature was the Totem mechanic, which allowed you to stack three Links on top of each other to solve puzzles and reach higher ground.
-Sadly, it just wasn't enough to save this entry.
+Sadly, it just wasn't enough to elevate this entry.

 Let's get one thing straight: the fact that the original The Legend of Zelda is so low on this list speaks more to the quality of the rest of the series than to the negatives of this one.
-In fact, the only real downside is that it hasn't really aged very well.
+In fact, the only real downside is that it hasn't really aged brilliantly.

 The Legend of Zelda was a very unique prospect when it originally launched, offering an unparalleled sense of adventure, clever combat mechanics, and a world ripe for exploration.
-It was so progressive that even today we see games like Dark Souls and Breath of the Wild liberally borrowing from it.
+It was so progressive that even today we see Breath of the Wild liberally borrowing from it.